Barished/sorting_algorithms/README.md

 C - Sorting algorithms & Big O

-This is an algorithm-based project in C Programming Language, by Deebom Barisi Shedrack and Mohamed Henry Offor during the Full Stack Software Engineering studies at ALX.
+This is an algorithm-based project in C Programming Language, by Deebom Barisi Shedrack and Henry Offor during the Full Stack Software Engineering studies at ALX.
 Several sorting algorithms are implemented, as well as their corresponding Big O notations.

 Helper Files 🙌
 print_array.c: C function that prints an array of integers.